Windscribe/Desktop-App/README.md

 - install_protobuf

 #### Notes
 - Some libraries depends on others.
 Jom is installed first and speeds up further builds.
-Almost all of the libraries depends on openssl.
+Almost all of the libraries depend on openssl.
 Openvpn depends on LZO.
 Curl depends on openssl and zlib.
 - If you notice install or build scripts fail for seemingly no reason, try running each script from a fresh shell instance (CMD or gitbash).
 It appears to have something to do with a character limit on PATH or ENV variables.

 ### Build the Windscribe 2.0 app